What comes to mind when you think of your bodybuilding goals? For most people, it’s showing off by flexing their guns and kissing their biceps.

 Watch this video below learn more about the close-grip bench press.

-2. Dumbbell Overhead Triceps Extension (Seated and Standing)
+2. Dumbbell Overhead Triceps Extension

 This exercise requires a dumbbell and can be done seated or standing.
 They have similar benefits, but seated can prevent strain in your back and chest, especially if the dumbbell exceeds 90 pounds.